 The feast day of Our Lady of Guadalupe recalls the appearance in 1531 of the Virgin Mary to St. Juan Diego, a native who had recently converted to Catholicism, at a place called Tepeyac in what is now Mexico City.
 The Virgin asked that a church be built on the site.
 The local bishop was skeptical of Juan Diego’s story, however, and requested a sign that the request was really divine in origin.
 The Virgin offered the bishop several signs, beginning with the out-of-season and non-native Castillian roses that she gave to Juan to present to the bishop.
 When the roses tumbled from Juan’s tilma (or mantle), they revealed a miraculous image of the Virgin on Juan’s garment.
 Later, Juan’s uncle testified that the Virgin had appeared to him as well, curing him when he had been on the point of death.

-You can find a kid-friendly story about St. Juan Diego, as well as ways to celebrate the Feast of Our Lady of Guadalupe, at Celebrating the Feast of Our Lady of Guadalupe.
+You can find a kid-friendly story about St. Juan Diego, as well as ways to celebrate the Feast of Our Lady of Guadalupe, at Celebrate the Feast of Our Lady of Guadalupe with Your Kids.
+And make a fun fish taco recipe for the occasion in Cooking with Catholic Kids.

 December 13 | Feast of St. Lucy